cyberbotics/webots-doc/guide/using-the-robotis-robots.md

-## Using Robotis' Darwin-OP and Robotis-OP2 Robots
+## Robotis' DARwIn-OP and Robotis-OP2 Robots